robert-burger/libosal/tests/posix/README.md

 real-time scheduler, which can be set using the chrt command.

 In this case, the latency-critical tests will use an mlockall() system call to lock memory and disable paging.

-These tests are not intended to be used on CI or on a build server, since they can fail randomly depending on system load.
+These latency are not intended to be used on CI or on a build server, since they can fail randomly depending on system load.

+2. Switches for unstable tests

+These tests are not included by default in automated runs, since they do not run reliable on a standard system.

+:TEST_FILESIZE: Tests message queues for detecting a file size user limit error

+:CHECK_TRYWAIT: run SemaphoreFunction::TryCount test checking for missed events

+:CHECK_SUSPEND: run suspend / resume test (might require manual SIGCONT signal)

-2. Verbose progress reports
+3. Verbose progress reports

 Set VERBOSE=1 to get verbose progress reports.
 These might be useful if some tests time out or hang due to errors.